-He thanked me for my talking with him, then apologized for the disruption of my dogs and the shopping cart, and not bothering to help me, he was just too caught up in his own reveries.
+He thanked me for talking with him, then apologized for the disruption of my dogs and the shopping cart, and not bothering to help me; he was just too caught up in his own reveries.

-“I actually prefer the term Universal Mind or the Great Spirit.”
+“I actually prefer the term Universal Mind or the Great Spirit,” confessed THIS lost pilgrim.

-And upon that note the handsome trickster took off for parts elsewhere, saying he might drop by again tonight.
+And upon that note the dapper trickster took off for parts elsewhere, said he might drop by again later.
 He did not, but I have a feeling we’ll soon meet again, seeing as he’ll probably seek me out another evening where set up camp with the mongrels.
 My tent is easy to spot.

 I then returned back inside the tent after such an explosive interruption; the dogs wagged their tails and I hugged and scritched their bellies both.
 So glad to have this little family of two sweet souls under my wing…or should I say my tent flap?